 Known locally as ‘Diver Di’, Diana Doreian certified as a diver in 1993, and then qualified as PADI Divemaster & Instructor in 1997 soon after returning from Japan for her 1996 ‘gap year’ learning the culture & language.

 For the following years she spent many years working with introductory diving on the Great Barrier Reef, along with Learn to Dive courses.
-After stints working on resort islands and some time as a Japanese speaking rainforest guide, underwater videography, she returned to teaching scuba courses and running dive centres, continuing her personal diver education to IDC Staff Instructor, then assisting Instructor Training programs with separate training centres.
+After stints working on resort islands and some time as a Japanese speaking rainforest guide, plus some underwater videography, she returned to teaching scuba courses and running dive centres, continuing her personal diver education to IDC Staff Instructor, then assisting Instructor Training programs with separate training centres.

 Later moving to Brisbane, after working for outdoor adventure stores & scuba equipment wholesalers, finding much satisfaction in finding new outdoor hobbies, mountain biking, rock climbing, camping & hiking.

 Di is now happily working as an independent PADI Instructor assisting Go Dive Service Centres with their logistics, running personalised training courses, international & local dive travel and Workplace Recognised First Aid Training.
 A fulfilling but very busy schedule, with the wide range of ‘day jobs’ keeping her on her toes and fast-paced at times.

 Schedules can be tricky sometimes. often juggling between the bespoke programs requested by both scuba and first aid students, along with four overseas trips a year and local diving & some charity events, she tries to navigate everyone’s times to the best and most productive results!

 Working together with up to five dive companies, SubmersibleHuman’s training programs aims to give students the best of all flavours possible, when it comes to skills, experience & training.